dymodi/dymodi.github.io/Literature-Reviews/Localization/Indoor-Navigation-Related-Works.md

 **Comments**

 * "Localization" and "Navigation" are two closely-related topics.
-* The basic idea of *Travi-Navi*, *FOLLOWME*, and *ppNav* are similar in terms of "Guider+Follower" scheme, the primary difference comes in dat (sensor) source.
+* The basic idea of *Travi-Navi*, *FOLLOWME*, and *ppNav* are similar in terms of the "Guider+Follower" scheme, the primary difference comes in data (sensor) source.
-* The basic weaknesses of existing works (*Travi-Navi*, *FOLLOWME*, and *ppNav*) are need of guider (leader) and high-sampling sensor data for trace construction, deviation detection or turn detection.
+* The basic weaknesses of existing works (*Travi-Navi*, *FOLLOWME*, and *ppNav*) are the need of guider (leader) and high-sampling sensor data for trace construction, deviation detection or turn detection.

 **Papers**